imphys/vecfitcpu_vortex/README.md

 This code is distributed as accompanying software for the article *Simultaneous orientation and 3D localization microscopy with a Vortex point spread function* by Christiaan N. Hulleman, Rasmus Ø. Thorsen, Sjoerd Stallinga, and Bernd Rieger.

+Any reuse of this code should cite the original associated publication.

 ## General concept

 The code uses a vectorial point-spread-function model to perform a maximum likelihood estimate on single-molecule emitters.
 The parameters of interest are the emitter position, photon counts, and orientation together with rotational constraint.
 The found values are used to calculate the Cramer-Rao Lower Bound (CRLB) for each parameter, and the CRLBs are returned along with the estimated parameters.